DLive

 DLive is an American video live streaming service which was founded in 2017.
-It was purchased by BitTorrent in 2019.
-Due to the site's lax enforcement of prohibited content guidelines, DLive has become a popular alternative to YouTube and Twitch among white nationalists, conspiracy theorists, neo-Nazis, and other extremists.
+It was purchased by BitTorrent, Inc. in 2019.
+Due to the site's lax enforcement of prohibited content guidelines, DLive has become a popular alternative to YouTube and Twitch among white supremacists, conspiracy theorists, neo-Nazis, other fascists, and extremists.
 The site is also used by gamers as an alternative to Twitch.

 DLive uses a blockchain for its donation systems.
 It originally operated on the Steemit blockchain, before switching to the Lino network upon its relaunch in September 2018, and later TRON network after its 2019 purchase by BitTorrent.

 Company history

 DLive was founded in December 2017 by Charles Wayn and Cole Chen, who studied at the University of California, Berkeley.
 Initially based on the Steem blockchain, it was relaunched in September 2018 on the Lino Network blockchain.
 With the launch, DLive billed itself as a streaming site which did not take a cut of streamers' revenue, a policy that lasted until December 2020.
 Instead, 90.1% of subscription and gift revenues went directly to streamers while the other 9.9% was streamers' daily performance on the site.

 Right-wing conspiracy theorist Alex Jones temporarily moved to DLive after being banned from YouTube, but was also banned by DLive for violating its community guidelines in April 2019.
 By that month, DLive self-reported 3 million monthly active users and 35,000 active streamers.
 In the same month, YouTuber PewDiePie signed an exclusive livestreaming deal with DLive, which lasted until his return to YouTube in May 2020.
 In the two months after the signing, DLive's userbase grew by 67%.

 By late 2019, DLive was purchased by BitTorrent.
 BitTorrent was itself owned by cryptocurrency entrepreneur Justin Sun's TRON Foundation, so DLive switched from the Lino Network to the TRON network.

 Towards the end of 2019, DLive began attracting users from the far-right because of its lax enforcement of prohibited content guidelines.
 A whistleblower told Time in August 2020 that DLive was "turning a blind eye" to hate speech and misinformation on the platform: "They care more about having good numbers than weeding these people out".
 Internal emails obtained by The New York Times show that Wayn wanted to suspend some white supremacists and Neo-Nazis in 2020, but decided not to because it would hamper DLive's growth.
 Wayn hoped to dilute their presence with growth of non-political video game streamers.
 In June 2020, amidst the George Floyd protests, DLive changed its Twitter profile to "All Lives Matter", which Time called a "right-wing rallying cry in response to Black Lives Matter".
 By August 2020, the most popular programming on DLive included anti-vaccination content, COVID-19 misinformation, and opposition to racial justice movements.
 In October 2020, QAnon streamers joined the platform after being deplatformed from YouTube.